Patterns of the $V_2$-polynomial of knots: Introduction

-The paper~\cite{GK:multi} stimulated a lot of subsequent work.
-The relation $V_1=\LG$ is now known~\cite{LG-V1}, and consequently the specialization~\eqref{Vnspecial} and the genus bounds~\eqref{degVn} holds for $n=1$ since they hold for the Links--Gould invariant~\cite{NVdV2022,Kohli-Tahar}.
-On the other hand, it is known that the Links--Gould invariant does not detect Conway mutation, whereas the genus does, and hence the genus bounds~\eqref{degVn} cannot be sharp for $n=1$.

-More recently, an expression of $V_2$ in terms of $V_1$ polynomial of a knot and its $(2,1)$-parallel was obtained~\cite{Vn}, and this proves both the specialization~\eqref{Vnspecial} and the genus bound~\eqref{degVn} for $n=2$.
+With regard to the genus bound~\eqref{degVn} for $n=1$, $V_1=\LG$ cannot detect the genus of a knot since it is known that the Links--Gould invariant does not detect Conway mutation, whereas the genus does.
+On the other hand, it follows from~\cite{Vn} that $V_2$ can be expressed in terms of $V_1$ polynomial of a knot and its $(2,1)$-parallel, and this leads to a proof of the genus bound~\eqref{VLGn} for $n=2$.

-But of all those properties of $V_2$, the last inequality is the most intriguing.
-Based on some experiments with few knots and 12 and 13 crossings, it was observed in~\cite{GK:multi} that in all computed cases, the inequality~\eqref{degVn} is in fact an equality.
+Of all those properties of $V_2$, the most intriguing one is whether it detects the genus of all knots.
+Based on some experiments with a few knots of 12 and 13 crossings, it was observed in~\cite{GK:multi} that in all computed cases $V_2$ detects the genus of the sampled knots.
 Is this an accident for knots with low numbers of crossings, or a new phenomenon?
 To decide one way or another, one needs an efficient way to compute the $V_n$-polynomials of knots, do so, and sieve the data.
 This is exactly what we did, and led to the results of our paper.
+We remark that the method we used here can be easily promoted to a subexponential fixed-parameter tractable algorithm for computing knot polynomials coming from the Reshetikhin--Turaev functor \cite{Shana:FPT-RT}.